cbr4l0k/-Drawing-Tool-XCode-Challenge/README.md

 - [ ] Ensure all requirements are met

 ## Next Steps
-1. Implement undo/redo functionality
-2. Refine UI to match Figma design more closely
+1. Refine UI to match Figma design more closely
-3. Complete documentation for all components and features
+2. Complete documentation for all components and features
-4. Set up deployment and publish the project
+3. Set up deployment and publish the project

 ## Recent Updates
+- Implemented undo/redo functionality
 - Added image upload functionality
 - Integrated image drawing on canvas
 - Updated Canvas component to use forwarded refs
 - Modified page component to handle image upload
 - Implemented save functionality (export as PNG)
+- Integrated canvas history management for undo/redo operations